Feminist political ecology: Research

-The neoliberal economic system shifts the cost of ecological restoration to women in households through individualization strategies, forming an oppressive closed loop of poverty, unpaid care labor, and environmental risks.
+The neoliberal economic system shifts the cost of ecological restoration to women within households through individualization strategies, forming an oppressive cycle of poverty, unpaid care labor, and environmental risks.
 This structure is particularly evident in the agricultural sector.
 Women in Africa preserve biodiversity through seed banks, but are regarded as informal practitioners by national policies.
-In South Asia, tourism shapes women as providers of green services, but deprives them of their right to make resource decisions.
-This triple oppression reveals the collusion mechanism between capitalism and patriarchy.
+In South Asia, tourism shapes women as providers of green services, but deprives them of decision-making authority over resources.
+This triple oppression reveals the interconnected mechanism between capitalism and patriarchy.

-The essence of ecological resistance of the African Seed Bank is the struggle against the cognitive paradigm.
-The traditional seed exchange system constitutes an implicit critique of agricultural industrialization, but its knowledge system is regarded as a development obstacle by the national promotion mechanism.
-This exclusion reflects the cognitive hegemony of the modern agricultural paradigm, which degrades local knowledge to the "other" of the modernization process.
+The core of the ecological resistance of the African Seed Bank is the struggle against the cognitive paradigm.
+The traditional seed exchange system constitutes an implicit critique of agricultural industrialization, but its knowledge system is regarded as a development obstacle by national development frameworks.
+This exclusion reflects the cognitive hegemony of the modern agricultural paradigm, which relegates local knowledge to the "other" of the modernization process.

-Alice Beban expands on these concepts in her research on land tenure in Cambodia, which applies a gender lens.
+Alice Beban applied a gendered lens in her research on land tenure in Cambodia.
 Her study is related to the Cambodian Constitution and Land Law of 2001 which increased private land ownership under land titles.
-This means that those land owners without formal titles lack land rights and risk loss of land.
+As a result, land owners without formal titles lack land rights and risk loss of land.
 Women are more vulnerable to insecurity in this situation.
-Men are more likely to be land owners, and if women are in abusive relationships, they have limited choices as men own the land they rely on.
-Similar to the Botswana case, women have less political power in this situation.
+Men are more likely to be landowners, and if women are in abusive relationships they have limited choices because men own the land they rely on.
+Similarly to the Botswana case, women have less political power in this situation.

-In 2009 Feminist Political Ecology took a new analytical turn with the publication of Eco-Sufficiency & Global Justice: Women write Political Ecology edited by Ariel Salleh.
-See analysis by Bonnie Kime Scott, 'Righting the Neoliberal Ecology Debt' in the Australian Women's Book Review volume 22.1 (2010).
+In 2009 Feminist Political Ecology took a new analytical turn with the publication of Eco-Sufficiency & Global Justice: Women Write Political Ecology edited by Ariel Salleh.
+For further analysis, see Bonnie Kime Scott, 'Righting the Neoliberal Ecology Debt' in the 2010 Australian Women's Book Review volume 22.1.

 Interdisciplinary perspective

 Environmental justice research must incorporate an intersectional analysis of race, class, and gender.
-Spronk (2020) revealed that the water crisis in American black communities is essentially the superposition of institutionalized racism and gender division of labor.
-Women bear the responsibility of family health care, but are excluded from governance decisions.
-This intersectional oppression is further complicated in immigrant labor groups, forming a multi-dimensional deprivation structure.
+Spronk argues that the water crisis in American Black communities is essentially the intersection of institutionalized racism and gender division of labor.
+Women bear the responsibility for family health care but are excluded from governance decisions.
+This intersectional oppression is further complicated in immigrant labor groups, forming a multidimensional deprivation structure.